amanvig1/website/content/post/05_bfs_vs_topo.md

 In some cases though, you can get BFS to give you the same ordering of nodes that a full fledged topological sort can.
 Since BFS is much easier to implement, it can be a good choice.

+Here's an example graph that shows this behavior.
+This is simple BFS, but it visits the nodes in the correct order.

+{{% include "05_bfs_vs_topo/bfs-graph-3.html" %}}

+The requirement for this behavior is that all the nodes must be connected to only their *direct dependents*.
+If any node is connected to both a node and a connection of that node, BFS will not work.

+## Conclusion

+Comparing BFS and Topological sort is like comparing an apple and a bicycle.
+Though, sometimes you don't need to go out to a restaurant when an apple in the fridge will do.

+That is to say, in some cases BFS will do what you need without having to implement topological sort.

+Thank you for reading!

 [^1]: [Kahn's algorithm](https://en.wikipedia.org/wiki/Topological_sorting#Kahn's_algorithm) but only on the subgraph accessible from the selected node.